Walmart suffers disappointing Christmas hit to results | Malay Mail

 Massive social unrest in Chile also undermined earnings, but the company has not yet been able to estimate the financial impact of the new coronavirus epidemic in China, where it has a large supply chain.

-In Chile, “unrest led to disruption in the majority of our stores which... negatively affected operating income by approximately US$110 million,” the company said, adding that it “continues to monitor the events” in the South American nation.
+In Chile, “unrest led to disruption in the majority of our stores which... negatively affected operating income by approximately US$110 million (RM457.5 million),” the company said, adding that it “continues to monitor the events” in the South American nation.

 Walmart said it also is watching the coronavirus outbreak and “has not included any potential financial effects in its assumptions.”

-Apple cast a shadow over markets yesterday after announcing it would not reach its sales target for the quarter due to the virus outbreak, which has shut down many key manufacturing and transportation links in China.
+Apple cast a shadow over markets on Monday after announcing it would not reach its sales target for the quarter due to the virus outbreak, which has shut down many key manufacturing and transportation links in China.

 Walmart, which has 11,500 stores located in 27 countries, took advantage of the US trade war to re-organise its supply chain so as not to depend too much on a single country or geographic area.